Accidental Research … Into the Mob

 Read Alan Hruska's guest post about how his experiences as a lawyer accidentally became research into mob-related activities that eventually inspired and informed his fiction.
-Then, make sure you're signed in and comment below for a chance to win his legal thriller, It Happened at Two in the Morning!

 I write books, mostly thrillers.
 But earlier, and for many years, I tried civil cases, large and small, of almost every variety.
 I never thought of it as research for writing, but of course, it was.
 I also never thought that any of it—being almost entirely civil not criminal—would lead me into Mafia territory, much less beget some of my most interesting villains, but that, too, proved short-sighted.

 It began with a meeting in Washington with Bobby Kennedy.
 At the time, he was Chief Counsel of the McClellan Committee, which was investigating labor racketeering.
 LIFE had run a series on organized crime and gotten sued for libel by the Pennsylvania capofamiglia, Rosario Bufalino.
 Kennedy was a source for the story.
 I was eight years younger than him and a junior lawyer in my firm, which represented the magazine.
 He had little time for me, but I learned more about the Cosa Nostra listening to him for 40 minutes than most anyone at the time understood.
 I also learned who RFK was: intense and marked for greatness.